Tyler Walker (racing driver): Sprint cars and return to stock cars (2001–2005)

 With his stock car dreams on hold, Walker returned to the familiar sprint car circuit.
-In addition to dirt sprints, Walker competed in the United States Auto Club sprint series, finishing 9th at the 2001 J.D.
+In addition to dirt sprints, Walker competed in the United States Auto Club sprint series, finishing ninth at the 2001 J.D.
 Byrider 100, where he competed against future and present NASCAR superstars Kasey Kahne, Tony Stewart, and Mike Bliss.
 Walker returned to full-time competition in 2002, moving to the state of Oklahoma to live close to his new team, which was owned by one of his former crew chiefs.
 He and the new team won a total of sixteen races during the season earning him the name of World of Outlaws Gumout Series championship.
 He would become famous for celebrating his many victories by doing a backflip off of the top of his racecar.
 This novel celebration would soon be copied by Carl Edwards, who was joining the NASCAR ranks at this time.
 Walker finally made a successful qualification in a NASCAR-sanctioned event during the 2003 season, the year after he won the championship.
-He debuted in the Craftsman Truck Series, a racing series for stock model pickup trucks, in 2003, racing 3 races in the #7 Mopar Performance Dodge Ram for Ultra Motorsports as a teammate to championship contender and eventual 2005 Series champion Ted Musgrave.
+He debuted in the Craftsman Truck Series, a racing series for stock model pickup trucks, in 2003, racing three races in the No. 7 Mopar Performance Dodge Ram for Ultra Motorsports as a teammate to championship contender and eventual 2005 Series champion Ted Musgrave.
 His best finish during these races was a 21st at Las Vegas Motor Speedway.